nbieber/FEWD_Slides/lesson6/slides.md

 # Rock Paper Scissors
 <aside class="notes"></aside>

-### Can you write a robot which can play Rock Paper Scissors with u?
+### Can you write a robot which can play Rock Paper Scissors with you?

 ![GeneralAssemb.ly](../assets/images/icons/exercise_icon_md.png)